 Tip 1: The right learning platform for Learning Nuggets

-Not every learning platform is suitable for using Learning Nuggets.
-When choosing, ensure that you can create several short contents one after the other.
-Also, summarizing in chapters is very helpful for Learning Nuggets.
-Last but not least, a good customer success team supports you in keeping your learning content short and sustainable.
+Not every learning platform is suitable for the use of Learning Nuggets.
+When making your choice, ensure that you can create several short contents in succession.
+Grouping them into chapters is also very helpful for Learning Nuggets.
+Last but not least, good customer success will support you in keeping your learning content short and sustainable.

 Tip 2: Practice, practice, practice

-This tip is so obvious and at the same time particularly important: Creating Learning Nuggets also takes time and practice.
-Just start by shortening your content to messages.
+This tip is so obvious yet particularly important: Creating Learning Nuggets also takes time and practice.
+Just start shortening your content into messages.
 Then add the introduction and call to action.
-Afterwards, occupy yourself with something else for a while.
-And then take another look at your Learning Nugget with a clear head: Can you shorten it even more, is something missing?
-Plan several rounds for each Learning Nugget.
+After that, occupy yourself with something else for a while.
+And later, take another look at your Learning Nugget with a fresh mind: Can you shorten it further, is something missing?
+Plan for several iterations for each Learning Nugget.

-And remember: It is a high art to break down complex content simply!
+And remember: It’s a high art to break down complex content simply!

 In line with the previous tip: Get feedback from colleagues or friends!
-An outside perspective is extremely helpful.
-Does your counterpart understand what you want to say?
+An outside perspective is enormously helpful.
+Does your audience understand what you want to say?
 Do they know what to do next?
-Especially with your first Learning Nuggets, we recommend showing them to several people before you use them in training.
-Ask specific questions: "What is the message you derive?" or "What would you do immediately afterwards?" – this way, you test your Learning Nugget against the points mentioned above.
+Especially with your first Learning Nuggets, we advise you to show them to several people before using them in training.
+Ask specific questions: "What is the message you take away?" or "What would you do immediately next?" – this way, you can test your Learning Nugget on the above points.

-Now review your training: Do your contents consist of large, indigestible lumps – or small, tasty nuggets? 😉
+Now evaluate your training: Do your contents consist of large, indigestible clumps – or small, tasty nuggets? 😉

-We hope that this article gives you some useful information and inspiration, and we wish you continued success with your e-learnings!
+We hope that this article has provided you with some useful information and suggestions, and we wish you continued success with your e-learnings!